enso-org/enso/doc/design/syntax/syntax.md

       DynamicError -> 0
   ```

+- Catching Errors when not catched explicitly – important for correctness

-- Type-level programming – like taking an interface and returning interface with
+- Type-level / meta programming – like taking an interface and returning
-  more generic types (move a lot of examples from TypeScript)
+  interface with more generic types (move a lot of examples from TypeScript
+  docs)

 - Question – should it be accessed like `End` or like `List.End` ?
 The later is
   rather better!
+If so, we need to make changes across the whole doc!

   ```haskell
   type List a
       Cons a (List a)
       End
   ```

+- monadfix

+- implementing custom contexts (monads).
+Including example how to implement a
+  "check monad" which have lines checking dataframes for errors.

 ###